abiola814/alx-system_engineering-devops/0x13-firewall/README.md

-# 0x13-firewall
+0x13-firewall

-In this project, I learnt how to configure firewall to searvers.
+Configuration settings to setup a firewall and allow specific port connections